 - Cables or pipes protruding from the pathway that was not clearly marked as a hazard.

 - Obstacles blocking the pavement, leading to a trip or fall.

 - A failure by the council, maintenance teams or business in providing hazard warning signs or failing to provide barriers around damaged or unsafe areas of pavements.

-- Private companies and retailers – e.g. supermarkets, shopping centres and so on – also have a legal duty to maintain all pavements, pathways, car parks used by the public so that they are hazards-free and safe to use.
+- Private companies and retailers – e.g. supermarkets, shopping centres and so on – also have a legal duty to maintain all pavements, pathways, and car parks used by the public to be hazard-free and safe to use.
 But this isn’t always the case as previous cases have shown;

 Essentially, many of these cases for compensation claims could have been avoided if there were adequate hazard signs alerting people to the dangers and risks posed.

-Talking to a solicitor about your accident will bring back unpleasant memories of what happened but with our many years of experience in helping people to claim compensation, we understand the need to make this process as stress-free as possible.
+Talking to a solicitor about your accident will bring back unpleasant memories of what happened.
+Still, with our many years of experience helping people claim compensation, we understand the need to make this process as stress-free as possible.

-The best way of doing this is to answer these key questions;
+The best way of doing this is to answer these critical questions;

 - What were you doing leading up to the incident?
 What happened after you tripped on the pavement?